- Katie Chic

 So what is working ON your business exactly?

-Working on your business includes things such as business planning, marketing, and sales strategies, future development, improving systems and structures, analyzing data, etc.
+Working ON your business includes things such as business planning, marketing, and sales strategies, future development, improving systems and structures, analyzing data, etc.

 In general, these are tasks that don’t directly bring money into your business.